mostafa-drz/openai-realtime-webrtc/src/app/docs/OpenAI/realtime-conversations.md

 One of the most powerful features of the Realtime API is voice-to-voice interaction with the model, without an intermediate text-to-speech or speech-to-text step.
 This enables lower latency for voice interfaces, and gives the model more data to work with around the tone and inflection of voice input.

+### Voice options

+Realtime sessions can be configured to use one of several built‑in voices when producing audio output.
+You can set the `voice` on session creation (or on a `response.create`) to control how the model sounds.
+Current voice options are `alloy`, `ash`, `ballad`, `coral`, `echo`, `sage`, `shimmer`, and `verse`.
+Once the model has emitted audio in a session, the `voice` cannot be modified for that session.

 ### Handling audio with WebRTC

 If you are connecting to the Realtime API using WebRTC, the Realtime API is acting as a [peer connection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) to your client.
 Audio output from the model is delivered to your client as a [remote media stream](hhttps://developer.mozilla.org/en-US/docs/Web/API/MediaStream).
 Audio input to the model is collected using audio devices ([`getUserMedia`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)), and media streams are added as tracks to to the peer connection.

-The example code from the [WebRTC connection guide](/docs/guides/realtime-webrtc) shows a basic example of configuring both local and remote audio:
+The example code from the [WebRTC connection guide](/docs/guides/realtime-webrtc) shows a basic example of configuring both local and remote audio using browser APIs:

 ```javascript
 // Create a peer connection